Warehouse management isn’t about how much space you’ve got. It’s about how you use it.

 Adding mobile scanners can further enhance a B2C warehouse’s picking capabilities.
 By integrating these tools into a company’s warehouse management or enterprise management system, B2C warehouses can cut down on picking errors and reduce time spent locating items by viewing bin and shelf locations easily through their handheld device.

 The packing process presents another differentiating factor between B2B and B2C businesses.
 In a B2C environment, the warehouse is the last entity to touch the product before it’s delivered to consumers - aside from the shipper who shouldn’t be doing anything to change the content of the product.
+Usually, a packing slip is almost a must in a b2c order.
+Package type selection algorithms are used to find the right box to optimize shipping cost.

 As a result, B2C companies entrust the brand experience with the warehouse.
 With the importance of unboxing experiences growing, warehouses can’t do a half-baked job packing up consumer goods adding a further step to a warehouse’s workflow.